 Whether it’s your budget or Covid that’s keeping you from Paris, you don’t need to miss out on visiting the Louvre and shuffling in front of the Mona Lisa for your maximum 30 allotted seconds, as they’ve brought her to us!

-However, if you are lucky enough to be in Paris, you’ll want to buy skip-the-line tickets to the Louvre and save yourself a whole lot of wasted time.
+However, if you are lucky enough to be in Paris, you’ll want to buy timed tickets to the Louvre (with an audio guide) and save yourself a whole lot of wasted time.

 I was researching some of the best interactive museum and virtual gallery tours for my weekly travel segment on Newstalk ZB radio and found this amazing exhibit uncovering the myths and legend of the lady with the mysterious smile.